Tijuana Makes Me Happy

 “Tijuana Makes Me Happy” is both a charming coming-of-age story and a celebration of the most infamous of all Mexican border towns.
 It's also a subtle criticism of society's lust for money and success and the lengths to which people will go to attain both.
 For the film's hero, Indio, the city's red-light district is a siren's song of erotic mystery.
 While just across the border – the "other side" – lies a world of boundless economic possibility.
 In the middle resides Indio's loyalty to his underemployed but decent father, Jhonny.
 Which to choose?
 Which to choose?

-This South Park comedy style of a group of street brats is the first installment in the Tijuana trilogy, recipient of the Grand Jury Prize for Best Feature Film at Slamdance, the Indie Max for Best Feature at the San Antonio Film Festival, and screened at Marché du Film at Cannes Film Festival, LALIFF, and the San Diego Latino Film Festival.
+This South Park comedy style of a group of street brats is the first installment in the Tijuas trilogy, recipient of the Grand Jury Prize for Best Feature Film at Slamdance, the Indie Max for Best Feature at the San Antonio Film Festival, and screened at Marché du Film at Cannes Film Festival, LALIFF, and the San Diego Latino Film Festival.

 Cast & Crew